 Surah Al-Kahf was revealed after the polytheists sought help from the Jews in determining if the Prophet, sallalahu alayhi wa salam was indeed the Messenger of Allah.
 You can read the surah here, and Bayyinah TV has a good commentary series which might be available on Youtube for free.

-We also now offer resources at A Modest Argument, giving our subscribers free Islamic resources and providing family-friendly learning tools for Muslims.
+We also now offer resources at A Modest Argument, offering free Islamic resources and providing family-friendly learning tools for Muslims.

-There's community and personal development resources, and blogging tools too- project plans, calendars, worksheets and other goodies.
-Subscribe for free and check them out on our Resources page.
+There’s community and personal development resources, and blogging tools too – project plans, calendars, worksheets and other goodies.
+Check them out on our Resources page.

 You can read more about how A Modest Argument has grown since this post first published here.

 Please share this post, and don’t forget to subscribe to access all our free resources and never miss a post!